cookpad/terraform-aws-eks/modules/vpc/README.md

 up to 7 subnet pairs.

 The size of each subnet is relative to the CIDR block chosen for the VPC.

-## Development

-This module is tested by [`test/vpc_test.go`](test/vpc_test.go) which validates the example configuration in [`examples/vpc`](examples/vpc).

-When making additions / changes to the behaviour of this module please ensure the tests still run successfully, consider testing the behaviour of any new feature.